Gelfand-Kirillov conjecture as a first-order formula: Introduction

-This is a very important area of research, given its connection to the inverse Galois problem (cf. \cite{Jensen}), PI-algebras (cf. \cite{Drensky}), study of moduli spaces (cf. \cite{JJ}).
+One of the main problems of algebraic geometry is the birational classification of varieties (\cite{Hartshorne}).
+In case $\k$ is algebraically closed and we work in the category of affine irreducible varieties the situation is rather simple: given two finitely generated domains $A$ and $B$ and corresponding varieties $X = \operatorname{Spec} \, A, \, Y=\operatorname{Spec} \, B$, they are birationally equivalent if and only if $\operatorname{Frac} \, A = \operatorname{Frac} \, B$.
+In general, two varieties are birationally equivalent if their function fields are isomorphic fields \cite{Hartshorne}.
+For a state-of-the-art introduction to the subject, see \cite{Kollar}.

 In the 1966 the study of birational geometry of noncommutative objects began.
 In his adress at the 1966 ICM in Moscow, A. A. Kirillov proposed to classify, up to birational equivalence, the enveloping algebras $U(\mathfrak{g})$ of finite dimensional algebraic Lie algebras $\g$ when $\k$ is algebraically closed of zero characteristic.
-This means to find canonical division rings among the equivalence classes of $Frac \, U(\mathfrak{g})$, the skew field of fractions of the enveloping algebra, which is an Ore domain \footnote{In general, it is not the case that a noncommutative domain can be embedded in a division ring, as shown by Malcev.
-Ore domains are an example of when a quotient division ring exists in a particularly nice form, cf. \cite[Chapter 4]{Lam}.} (\cite{MR}).
+This means to find canonical division rings such that every skew field $\operatorname{Frac} \, U(\mathfrak{g})$ of the enveloping algebras, which are an Ore domain$^1$ \footnote{$^1$ In general, it is not the case that a noncommutative domain can be embedded in a division ring, as shown by Malcev.
+Ore domains are an example of when a quotient division ring exists in a particularly nice form, cf. \cite[Chapter 4]{Lam}.}, is isomorphic to one of them.

-The idea became mature in the groundbreaking paper \cite{Gelfand}, where A. A. Kirillov and I. M. Gelfand formulated the celebrated Gelfand-Kirillov Conjecture.
+The idea became mature in the groundbreaking paper \cite{Gelfand}$^2$\footnote{$2$ This is the same paper that introduced the now ubiquitous Gelfand-Kirillov dimension (see \cite[Chapter 8]{MR}), and also the important Gelfad-Kirillov transcendence degree}, where A. A. Kirillov and I. M. Gelfand formulated the celebrated Gelfand-Kirillov Conjecture.
 Before we formulate it, lets recall some definitions: